ufosc/club-documents/Administrative/Guides/President.md

 The Mozilla Open Source Student Network (MOSSN) is a bit of a new program.
 We are one of the founding clubs and it's still getting it's footing.
 It's goal is to help students learn about, and start working on open source projects.
 As of writing this they are trying to provide resources on activities, mentors that we can connect with, and connection with other MOSSN clubs to do joint projects.

 Be sure to work with other clubs, including those outside of the SIG group.
 Most will want a tech presentation, but doing a joint event or project would be very cool.
 Though in a way we compete for student time, it's better we _work with other clubs_.
 We aren't targeting every CS student, so working together to to teach or do something cool should primarily be done to teach or do something cool.

+GitHub has a "Campus Expert" program that requires the applicant to learn or practice useful skills like giving a presentation and managing a GitHub organization.
+Once the application is completed you will be able to get support from GitHub (meeting sponsorship, contacts, etc) to help the club and others on campus.
+Supposedly an expert can designate a successor, so hopefully the club can keep representing GitHub that way (it does feel appropriate).

 ### Accounts